ashwinrmcf/NeedStation/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Reserved License – see the [LICENSE](LICENSE) file for details.

 ---